wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-osquery.rst

             }
         }

-- Edit ``/var/ossec/etc/ossec.conf`` to enable the Osquery wodle.
-The Wazuh module will take care of running Osquery when needed (no need to start Osqueryd):
+#.
+Edit ``/var/ossec/etc/ossec.conf`` at the monitored RHEL 7 endpoint and enable the Osquery wodle.

     .. code-block:: XML